GeorgeLychock/georgelychock-career/README.md

     -   A My Profile link should float right with the Resume link on the smartphone top banner area

--   ### Future Reqs
+*   ### Future Reqs
-    -   Capture furture release reqs here
+    *   *Capture furture release reqs here*
+    *   Address responsibility issues with tablet viewports
+    *   Add a "About Hero Image" modal or link to page ref